nathanl/authority/README.md

     current_user.can_create?(LaserCannon)    # true, per class method above current_user.can_create?(@laser_cannon)  # true; inherited instance method calls class method current_user.can_delete?(@laser_cannon)  # Only Larry, and only on Fridays

+## Misc notes

+- If you want to have nice log messages for security violations, you should ensure that your user object has a `to_s` method; this will control how it shows up in log messages saying things like "Harvey Johnson is not allowed to delete this resource:..."

 ## TODO